chrxh/alien/README.md

 <h1 align="center">
 <img src="img/alien.png" width=100%>
 </h1>

-ALiEn is an artificial life simulation program based on a specialized physics and rendering engine in CUDA.
-Each simulated body has an internal structure modeled by a graph and can perform both physical actions and information processing by circulating tokens along nodes.
-The simulator includes a world-building tool that allows you to easily construct universes according to your own ideas.
+Artificial Life Environment (ALiEn) is a simulation program based on a specialized 2D physics and rendering engine in CUDA.
+Each simulated body has a graph-like structure of connected building blocks that can either be programmed or equipped with devices to act physically (accelerators, sensors, weapons, constructors, etc.).
+These internal body processes are triggered by signals coming from circulating tokens.
+Therefore, it is more appropriate to think of them as small machines or agents.

 ## Main features
 - realistic physical calculations of heat dissipation, collisions, bondings, damages, rotational forces, etc.
 - programmable matter approach for simulating digital organisms and evolution
-- built-in graph editor for designing own machines
+- built-in code and graph editor for designing own machines
 - simulation and rendering on GPU

 The simulation code is written entirely in CUDA and highly optimized for large-scale real-time simulations of millions of bodies and particles.
 The development is driven by the desire to better understand the conditions for (pre-)biotic evolution and the growing complexity of biological systems.

+## But for what is this useful?
+- A first attempt to answer:  Watch evolution at work!
+As soon as self-replicating machines come into play and mutations are turned on, the simulation itself does everything.
+- Second best answer is: Fun!
+It is almost like a game with a pretty fast and realistic physics engine.
+You can make hundreds of thousands of machines accelerate and destroy with the mouse cursor.
+It feels like playing god in your own universe with your own rules.
+Different render styles offer a fascinating visual insight into the events.
+There are a lot of videos on the YouTube channel for illustration.
+- A more academic answer: A tool to tackle fundamental questions of how complexity or life-like structure may arise from simple components.
+How do entire ecosystems adapt to environmental changes and find a new equilibrium?
+How to find conditions that allow open-ended evolution?

 <img src="img/engine.gif" width=100%>